-Because almost all of the purchasers of our homes require mortgage financing, an increase in interest and mortgage rates or a reduction in the availability of mortgage financing will discourage people from buying new homes.
+An increase in interest and mortgage rates or a reduction in the availability of mortgage financing could adversely affect our ability to sell new homes and the price at which we can sell them.

 Virtually all of the purchasers of our homes finance their acquisitions through mortgage financing.
-Prior to the recent volatility in the financial markets in the United States, a variety of mortgage products were available.
-As a result, more homebuyers were able to qualify for mortgage financing.
-An increase in interest and mortgage rates or a reduction in the availability of mortgage financing could depress the market for new homes because the increased monthly costs will discourage potential homebuyers.
-Even if potential purchasers do not need financing, fewer loan products and tighter loan qualifications could make it harder for them to sell their homes to potential future buyers who need financing, which would further discourage potential homebuyers.
-These circumstances could prevent or limit our ability to attract new purchasers as well as our ability to fully realize our backlog.
-As a result, an increase in mortgage rates and reduced mortgage availability could adversely affect our ability to sell new homes and the price at which we can sell them.
+An increase in interest and mortgage rates, which may occur in the United States in the near future, or a reduction in the availability of mortgage financing could depress new home sales because the increased monthly costs would discourage potential homebuyers.
+Even if potential purchasers do not need financing, these conditions could make it harder for them to resell their homes in the future, which would discourage potential homebuyers.
+These conditions could also increase cancellation rates on home purchase contracts, which would reduce our ability to realize our backlog.
+As a result, increased interest and mortgage rates and reduced mortgage availability could materially adversely affect our ability to sell new homes and the price at which we can sell them, which would have a material adverse effect on our business, results of operations and financial condition.